wbzhou2001/wbzhou2001.github.io/index.md

 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).

 My research field lies in the intersection of **machine learning, statistics, and operations research**, aiming to develop data-driven and computational methods addressing various social and/or methodological challenges.
-I am more specifically interested in topics such as generative modeling, sequential analysis, uncertainty quantification and causality.
+Specifically, I am interested in topics such as generative modeling, sequential analysis, uncertainty quantification and causality.
 Some of my recent application domains include sustainability, public health, and seismology.

 ## Papers